Skip to Content

 Generate an Ed25519 key pair for Client Signer authentication:

-1. Open your terminal.
+1. Open a terminal.

-2. Paste the following text, replacing the key name:
+2. Run the following command, replacing [key_name]:

 ssh-keygen -t ed25519 -C "[key_name]"